Vyral/base-template/_posts/2019-01-21-should-you-invest-in-the-stock-market-or-in-real-estate.md

 {% include pullquote.html %}

-The stock market is also risky; you can put $100,000 in and potentially lose it overnight. **If you put that same amount in real estate, your money will stay there** (unless a catastrophic event occurs).
+The stock market is also risky: You can put $100,000 in and potentially lose it overnight. **If you put that same amount into real estate, your money will stay there** (unless a catastrophic event occurs).
 There will always be a demand for housing, so if you have a second home, you can rent it out and earn more.

 If you’ve been seeing stories on the news about the current stock market fluctuations, don’t worry—**these ups and downs don’t reflect the real estate market.** In fact, we anticipate a very steady housing market throughout 2019.
 If you’re looking to buy or sell, now’s the time to make a move.